alecramsay/pg/docs/index.markdown

 to achieve a mix of goals, e.g., more proportional, more competitive, etc. In other words, the non-gerrymandering redistricting problem is relatively constrained by the context of a state's political geography and, even more fundamentally, it's population geography.
+In effect, one effectively starts with baseline districts and modifies them.

 ### Plan